himsoklong/Vowel_Tuner/README.md

 .
 ## Usage
-1. To see our development process, you can check our code in the `Code` directory. you can run them from the terminal:
+1. To see our development process, you can check our code in the `Code` directory.
+You can run them from the terminal:
 ```sh
 jupyter notebook
 ```